snowch/hsm-guide/book.md

 - *TRSM* :  Tamper Resistant Security Module
 - *SCD* :  Secure Cryptographic Devices

 TODO: Why digital key management?
-Life without a HSM?
+Life without an HSM?
+The primary need of HSM is to protect Digital keys from hackers who may have access to Servers/Sytems which stores Digital keys.
+The conventional method of protecting Digital keys with passphrase has limitations, due to nature of passphrase we have to provide a passphrase for every iteration, which will break automation and passphrase is not secure enough due many reasons like weak md5 hashing algorithm and possibility of brute force attack.

 TODO: Thales Simulator project overview.

 ## Thales HSM History and Versions